MurphyAmos/face-detection-monitor/README.md

-# Face Recognition Screen Monitor
+# Face Recognition Doorbell Monitor

 A real-time face doorbell detection and recognition system that captures your screen, identifies faces against a known database, and sends email alerts when a match is found at the door.